 This section defines a CTR-ACPKM encryption mode that uses internal ACPKM re-keying mechanism for the periodical key transformation.

-The CTR-ACPKM mode can be considered as the extended by the ACPKM rekeying mechanism basic encryption mode CTR (see [MODES]).
+The CTR-ACPKM mode can be considered as the basic encryption mode CTR (see [MODES]) extended by the ACPKM re-keying mechanism.

 The CTR-ACPKM encryption mode can be used with the following parameters: